-ALGONQUIN – If the need ever arises, Pace buses would be able to help if there was an emergency situation in the village.
+ALGONQUIN – If the need ever arises, Pace buses would be able to help during an emergency situation in the village.

-The village recently approved an agreement with Pace Bus to provide transportation services in a crisis, free of charge.
+The village recently approved an agreement with Pace Bus to provide transportation services free of charge in a crisis.

-For example, Pace would be able to provide buses to be used as warming centers for firefighters, or to evacuate people from an area, such as for severe flooding concerns in a subdivision or from an area because of a chemical leak, said Village Human Resources Director Todd Walker.
+For example, Pace would be able to provide buses to be used as warming centers for firefighters or to evacuate people from an area, such as for severe flooding concerns in a subdivision or from an area because of a chemical leak, Village Human Resources Director Todd Walker said.

-Walker said this is the first time the village has had an emergency services agreement with a bus provider.
+This is the first time the village has had an emergency services agreement with a bus provider, Walker said.

 Pace has agreements with 136 municipalities and agencies.
-The agreements puts in place guidelines and contact information in case of an emergency.
+The agreements put in place guidelines and contact information in case of an emergency.

 “Pace has received numerous requests from municipalities to assist in local emergencies and evacuations and to be a part of their community’s overall emergency plan,” according to a letter from Pace Deputy Executive Director Melinda Metzger to the village.

-In McHenry County, Pace has agreements with Cary, the city of McHenry, McHenry Township Fire Protection District, Woodstock and the Woodstock Fire Rescue District.
+In McHenry County, Pace has agreements with Cary, the city of McHenry, McHenry Township Fire Protection District, the city of Woodstock and the Woodstock Fire Rescue District.

 This year, Pace has provided busing for residents during some flood events, Wilmot said.